Rwesh/python-projects/README.md

 # python-projects
-Life.py: a rendition of conways game of life \n
+Life.py: a rendition of conways game of life

 Mandlebrot.py: interative view of mandlebrot and julia sets